 - Are there any mechanical problems with your car?

 Politely decline to answer these questions, and also politely decline to participate in any Field Sobriety Tests, or the Portable Alcohol Sensor (PAS).

-Once you are arrested, however, you do not have the right to consult an attorney prior to choosing blood or breath.
+Once you are arrested, however, you do not have the right to consult a DUI attorney prior to choosing blood or breath.
 Consider blood, as it saves a sample that you can have independently tested later.
 If you refuse to take a test, enhanced penalties may apply.

-Ask to speak with an attorney immediately and simply respond “no comment” to any questions you are asked.
+Ask to speak with a DUI attorney immediately and simply respond “no comment” to any questions you are asked.
 Speaking will likely only hurt your case.
 To read more about Miranda Rights, check out our article.